If dinner needs to be on the table quickly, this pear, gouda, and chicken sausage rigatoni with spinach is one recipe you'll want to remember.

 - Fresh black pepper, for garnish

 - Cook the rigatoni with salt according to the package directions until it is al dente.
-Drain and rinse with cold water, then toss with 1 tablespoon olive oil.
+Drain then toss with 1 tablespoon olive oil.

 - While the water is boiling for the pasta, start on the sausage mixture.
 Pour 1 tablespoon of olive oil into a large skillet over medium high heat, then add the sausage and the red pepper.
 Cook for 4 minutes while stirring occasionally.
-Add the pear and cook for 2 minutes, then add the spinach and stir constantly until it is wilted and has turned a bright green.
+Add the pear, that has been tossed in lime juice, and cook for 2 minutes, then add the spinach and stir constantly until it is wilted and has turned a bright green.

 - Remove the sausage mixture from the skillet and transfer to a large plate.